-Two Acts, Book Musical, Rated PG
+2 Acts, Book Musical, Rated PG

 Original Broadway Version (1954)

 Featuring plenty of fun and splashy production numbers, including a comic "dream ballet", The Pajama Game is filled with standout featured roles and a large ensemble making it a perfect choice for high schools and community theatres.
 This perennial favorite is a sure-fire crowd-pleaser and a glowing example of solid, classic musical comedy.

 Visit the The Pajama Game page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.